 It can be difficult to think of debate topics that get students engaged.
 One that rarely fails is the balloon debate, as students have to debate as though their life depends on it!

 The basic idea is that a number of people are travelling on a hot air balloon.
 As they approach a mountain they realise there is not enough fuel to get over the mountain.
 The only option therefore is for one (or more) people to make the ultimate sacrifice.

 1: Assign roles to students for this exercise.
 You could ask students to think of a celebrity, which they write and pass to the person on their left.
 It is worth ensuring all students have a different celebrity.

-2: Explain the premise of the activity.
+2: Explain the premise of the activityAn activity is any part of a lesson which involves students … More.
 All the students are enjoying a hot air balloon ride and are passing over a mountain range (using local geography may increase interest).
 Unfortunately they haven’t got enough fuel and will crash unless they eject one (or several) celebrities.
 To decide who gets to live, they will have a debate.

 3: Give students time to prepare their arguments for why they should get to live.
 Students may find it useful to consider questions such as “how does their job help people?” and “what can they give back after?”
 Students can also suggest other people to be thrown out and give reasons why.